Remembering World War One: Sharing History/Preserving Memories

 As we approach the centenary of World War One, Connecticut State Library looks to tell the stories of ordinary men and women who both served on the front and at home.
 To do this we are holding Digitization Day events around the state in partnership with museums, libraries and other community organizations.
 At these events Connecticut residents are invited to bring in their photos, letters and other keepsakes from WWI for digitization.
 The digital images and stories collected at these events will be added to the State Library’s online archive and made freely accessible for public use.

-This project was recently awarded a Common Heritage grant from the National Endowment for the Humanities.
+In 2017 this project was awarded a Common Heritage grant from the National Endowment for the Humanities.
 This grant will enable us to bring these events to communities around the state at no cost to the community.
 It also provides funding for public programming aimed at increasing knowledge about World War One and the affect it had on our families, communities and nation.

 Here are a few examples of things people have brought to Digitization Day events.
 To see more visit our collections in the Connecticut Digital Archive.